-My current research projects center on questions around the history of nineteenth-century Lagos.
+My current research projects focuses on questions around the history of nineteenth-century Lagos.
 My book manuscript, Imagine Lagos, is a spatial history of pre-colonial and early colonial Lagos.
-In addition to this, I have a variety of scholarly and general articles that address different aspects of Lagos's history, from renarrating slum clearance to streemaking.
+In addition to this, I have a variety of scholarly and general articles that address different aspects of Lagos's history in the last 150 years, from renarrating slum clearance to streetmaking.

 Historical Tours of New Lagos: Performance, Place-Making and Cartography in the 1880s